Jennifer Craft MorganDirector of Gerontology Institute and Associate Professor Gerontology

 B.A., Franklin and Marshall College

-Dr. Jennifer Craft Morgan joined the faculty of the Gerontology Institute in the Fall of 2012.
+Dr. Jennifer Craft Morgan is an Associate Professor at the Gerontology Institute.
 Her research focuses on jobs and careers, attempting to understand how policy, population, workplace and individual level factors shape how work is experienced and how work is organized.
 Dr. Morgan uses a life course perspective paying particular attention to issues of social stratification related to aging and gender.
-Her work ties research, education and service together by focusing on the translation of lessons learned.
+Her work ties to research, education and service together by focusing on the translation of lessons learned.
 This translation of research into lessons and tools serves to help stakeholders, such as employers, program implementers, and workers, to build evidence-based solutions to pressing problems.

 Marshall VW, Morgan JC, and Haviland SB (2010) “Making a life in IT: Jobs and careers in small and medium-sized information technology companies.”
 In McMullin, JA and Marshall, VW (Eds.), Ageing and Working in the New Economy: Careers and Changing Structures in Small and Medium Size Information Technology Firms.
 Northampton, MA: Edward Elgan Publishing, William Pratt House.